Flea market sales

 One of the key characteristics of business activity is that the activity is pursued with a firm view to earning an income.
 If new or used goods are purchased and sold regularly and with a view to earning an income, any capital gains accrued are taxable business income.
 Such income must be reported on the business tax return.

 The seller must register for VAT if the turnover from selling the goods exceeds the threshold value of small-scale operations in VAT taxation (€15,000).
+The threshold of small-scale business activity rises to €20,000 as of 1 January 2025.

 Example: Bridget buys dinnerware from a retail store in Finland.
 She re-sells it on an online flea market.
 Bridget has submitted an application for VAT registration because her net sales (without VAT) are above €17,000 per year.
-(The sales figure exceeds the threshold value of small-scale operation in VAT taxation.)
+The sales figure exceeds the threshold value of small-scale operation in VAT taxation.

-The received selling prices for the dinnerware amount to €21,080 ( = €17,000 + €4,080 (24%VAT)) per year.
-She paid €14,880 for the dinnerware including expenses ( = €12,000 + €2,880 (24%VAT)), and she also paid €500 in other expenses caused by her business activity (no VAT included).
-Bridget files and pays VAT in MyTax: €1,200 ( = €4,080 – €2,880).
+The selling prices for the dinnerware amount to €21,335 (€17,000 + €4,335 (25.5% VAT)).
+She paid €15,060 for the dinnerware including expenses (€12,000 + €3,060 (24% VAT)), and she also paid €500 in other expenses caused by her business activity (no VAT included).

+She files the VAT on her sales and the VAT included in the purchase prices and pays the difference of €1,275 (€4,335 – €3,060) in MyTax.
 The resulting business income for the entire year is €4,500 (€17,000 – €12,000 – €500).
-Bridget must report this on her business tax return.
+Bridget reports this income on her business tax return.